carpentries-incubator/git-Rstudio-course/_episodes/03-changes.md

 ---
 title: "Commit changes"
-teaching: 0
+teaching: 5
-exercises: 0
+exercises: 10
 questions:
-- "Key question"
+- "How to describe the steps in a project?"
 objectives:
-- "Create a repository on GitHub"
-- "Understand the options about README, license and .gitignore"
+- "Add and commit new code to the repository."
 keypoints:
-- "First key point."
+- "A commit is a snapshot of the project with a user defined commit message"
+- "Commit often!"
 ---

 ## Add file and commit changes

-### Commit changes to `gitignore`

 In Git, changes are tracked by taking snapshots of the project folder, triggered by the user.
 A snapshot is taken by a `commit`, which is combined with a user defined `commit message`.
-It logs the user and date/time and defines the changes with the previous commit (added and removed lines/files).
+It logs the username, date/time and defines the changes with the previous commit (added and removed lines/files).

+### Commit changes of a `.gitignore` file

-In the previous episode, a  `.gitignore` file was created.
-The status of the `.gitignore` file before the file is added to the Git history is clarified with the yellow question mark saying that the file is yet unknown to Git:
+In the previous episode, a  `.gitignore` file was created, but this file itself is new and not yet part of version control.
+The status of the `.gitignore` file before the file is added to the Git history is clarified with the yellow question mark defining that the file is yet unknown to Git:

 ![Local commit]({{ page.root }}/fig/commit-rstudio1.png)

-By checking the box and clicking commit, we add the file and can commit this addition with a commit message:
+By checking the box and clicking commit, we add the file and are able to commit this addition with a commit message:

 ![Local commit]({{ page.root }}/fig/commit-rstudio2.png)